March 1, 2020

-It all started with the House Project Project
+It all started with the House Project.

 This particular book report involved us third-graders needing to build a house representing where the characters in a certain book lived.
 This was a legendary third-grade project that kids prepared and worked on for months, it seemed.
 The houses were displayed all throughout the school and the best ones were awarded prizes.
 Every student knew how important this project was.
 Every parent knew it too, which resulted in a few houses that looked a little too good to have been put together by kids alone, if you know what I mean.

-They looked more like a professional architect or a mom with years of practice with X-Acto knives doing crafts projects would be able to put together over the course of a long weekend while the kids were at basketball tournament.
+They looked more like a professional architect or a mom with years of practice with X-Acto knives doing crafts projects would be able to put together over the course of a long weekend while the kids were at a basketball tournament.
 One year there was an entire tree house made for the project to represent where the Swiss Family Robinson lived.
 Third graders (boys mostly) are still just discovering boogers, not learning how to fashion dovetail joints or spin dowels on a lathe.
 I'm surely not bitter at all.

 Just making an observation.

-So imagine my surprise when Mrs. Zanni said, as we pushed our chairs in one day to go home, "I'm looking forward to seeing all of your beautiful houses tomorrow!"
+So imagine my surprise when Mrs. Zanni said, as we pushed our chairs in one day to go home, "I'm looking forward to seeing all of your beautiful houses tomorrow."
 My jaw dropped but I quickly looked away as I headed for the Dismissal line so no one could see my shocked expression.
 I had completely forgotten about the House Project until that very moment.
 Not really surprising for an urchin like me who prided himself in memorizing all the homework, page assignments, and problem numbers.

 All of that changed the day I lied to Mrs. Zanni.